 Middlebury students who are interested in studying abroad can choose from the Middlebury CV Starr Schools Abroad, studying away at the Middlebury Institute of International Studies, and also from many externally sponsored programs and locations.

-We strongly recommend that you watch the video below and then contact the appropriate advisor before you complete an application for any program.
+We recommend that you watch the video below, watch the program-specific information session (where available) and then schedule an appointment with the appropriate advisor (see below) before you complete an application for any program.

 Middlebury Schools Abroad

 Middlebury C.V.
 Schools Abroad operates 37 schools in 16 countries.
 Students in all majors can apply and should have a level of proficiency that supports a commitment to language and cultural immersion.
 Visit Schools Abroad for more detailed information.

 Completed applications are due by February 1 for the following academic year, fall semester, and spring semester.
 Summer programs are due by March 1 for the School of the Environment and April 1 for Museum Studies in Oxford and Summer Studies in Oxford.
 See the Schools Abroad admissions page for application details.

 Each year a significant number of Middlebury students choose to study abroad through externally sponsored programs in countries such as Australia, Botswana, the Czech Republic, Denmark, Ecuador, Ghana, Greece, Ireland, Kenya, Madagascar, Mongolia, Nepal, New Zealand, Peru, South Africa, Tanzania, Thailand, and the United Kingdom, to name only a few.

 If you apply to an externally sponsored program, you must apply according to the program’s deadline and be aware of rolling admissions as many programs fill before their deadlines.
 Students applying to externally sponsored programs and universities must also complete the Middlebury Study Abroad Application by February 1.